Serving Clients Nationwide from Our Texas Offices in Corpus Christi, San Antonio, Austin, and Houston

 Whether from a car accident or a defective blender, no matter how an accident occurs, injuries will cause pain — physically and financially.
 Severe injuries can put you out of work, causing you further financial headaches as medical bills continue to pile up.
 Thomas J. Henry can assist with alleviating your financial woes and help you get back on your feet while we pursue your product liability claim.

 CONTACT AN EXPERIENCED PRODUCT LIABILITY ATTORNEY

 If you or a loved one have suffered an injury or illness due to a defective or dangerous product, contact Thomas J. Henry.
 Over two decades of experience handling a multitude of defective product cases and extensive legal and financial resources allow us to provide our clients with truly dynamic legal representation.
 Thomas J. Henry has a proven track record of achieving real results for clients devastated by recalled products.

 Let us help you recover the compensation you are entitled to.
-Our firm has offices in Corpus Christi, San Antonio, and Houston, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Houston, serving clients across Texas and nationwide.
 Contact us today for a free case review.